AgeOfLearning/todo-app/README.md

 # TODO App Tutorial

 The purpose of this tutorial is to demonstrate features of the AofL JS framework.
-In this tutorial we will use the CLI tool, data store, form validation, and as a bonus we'll even implement localization.
+In this tutorial we will use the CLI tool, data store and form validation.

 ## Requirements